 Mentoring and Guidance in Careers (MAGIC) workshop

-29 October – 2 November 2018, at University House, ANU Canberra.
+2 – 6 November 2020, at University House, ANU Canberra.

 The MAGIC program involves actively interacting with your fellow participants and seeking potential collaborations.
 Applicants should have an ongoing commitment to making a positive contribution not only to their research but also to the broader scientific community.
-Applications for MAGIC2018 open 6 July 2018.

 MAGIC is created and run on the traditional lands of the Gadigal people of the Eora Nation and on the lands of the Ngunnawal people.
 We pay our respects to their Elders past, present and emerging.